 It’s always important first to get clear what your specific goals are at any one time.
 It’s the first thing I ask my clients.
 Is wanting to increase service business revenue an income goal, an impact goal or a lifestyle goal?
 Put another way: do you have a bigger vision for how you wish to contribute to the world and how you see your business growing and expanding?

 Because if you’re happy doing what you’re doing and just want more or better clients to increase your income, then consider my article 6 Ways to Strengthen Your Business Brand Identity that helps align branding, marketing and pricing strategies.
-But if you want that next level growth to increase your influence and impact as well as your income, focus on entrepreneurship.
+But if you want that next level growth to increase your influence and impact as well as your income, focus on entrepreneurship and maximising business revenue.

 As an expert service provider, you are in a prime position to create educational products based around your expertise and expert system, the approach you use to solve a problem when you’re working with clients.
 Education is an incredibly powerful strategic tool for business growth and this strategy should resonate very strongly if you want to develop yourself as: